Keitudimps/AI-for-everyone/README.md

 3. Test it to make sure it works well,
 4. Use it in the real world (Deployment).

+**How to choose AI project**
+Before committing to a big AI project, conduct due diligence on it.
+Go through its:
+-Technical diligence (Making sure that the AI system you want to build is doable0.
+-Business diligence( Make sure project is valuable for the business).

 # Machine Learning
 A branch of Artificial Intelligence that allows computers to learn from data and improve their performance over time without being programmed for every task.

 **How It Works:**
-1. Data is collected.
+1. Collect data.
-2. The computer looks for patterns in that data.
+2. Train model (computer looks for patterns in that data).
-3. It then makes predictions or decisions based on what it learned.
+3. Deploy model (It then makes predictions or decisions based on what it learned).

 **Types of Machine Learning**
 Supervised Learning – The computer learns from labeled data.